Don’t Toss That Wine Cork in the Trash Just Yet!

 Carve the end of a cork into any shape or design you want.
 Use it with ink from a stamp pad to decorate note cards.
 Or let the kids dip carved corks in paint to create artwork.

-Want a creative, stylish beaded curtain for a child’s or teen’s room?
+Want a boho-chic beaded curtain for a child’s or teen’s room?
 Drill a hole through corks and string them onto a cord along with beads and other decorations.
-Make as many strings as you need and tie them onto a curtain road.
+Make as many strings as you need and tie them onto a curtain rod.

 Earring backs always get lost, and you can’t always find a perfect-sized stand-in when you need it.
 Instead, use a snippet of cork as a temporary substitute.
 Slice a small piece about the size of the backing and push it on.